 Low Duration Does Not Mean Low Risk

 Just because a bond or bond fund’s duration is low, it does not mean your investment is risk-free.
 In addition to duration risk, bonds and bond funds are subject to inflation risk, call risk, default risk and other risk factors.
 These factors will be discussed in a bond’s offering document or a bond fund’s prospectus.
-For a more complete discussion of bond risk factors, visit FINRA’s Smart Bond Investing.
+For a more complete discussion of bond risk factors, visit FINRA’s Bond area.

 1 Fitch Ratings, Macro Credit Research Report, The Bond "Bubble": Risks and Mitigants, 2012